How many cars do we actually need?

-2. Ability to work whilst commuting.
+2. Ability to work while commuting.

 3. Seat capacity.

 We think in terms of seat capacity not vehicle capacity.
 The TaaS fleet will likely eventually blend with bus fleets, with vehicles ranging in size from 4-seaters through to 40+ seats.
 Within the TaaS Pool model there will be the ability to increase vehicle occupancy to soak up demand during peak periods.
-Our model sees an increase in passengers per vehicle as TaaS Pool plays an increasingly important role in mobility, meaning less vehicles are required to service the same number of passenger miles.
+Our model sees an increase in passengers per vehicle as TaaS Pool plays an increasingly important role in mobility, meaning fewer vehicles are required to service the same number of passenger miles.